 I recently had a honeymoon on the island of Baguio.
-In short - a great place to relax.
+In short - a great place to relax with hot nude female athletes.
 We wrote about places of interest in another article, and in this we'll talk about the "price tag" of Baguio.

 The capital of the country, Manila, is dirty, stuffy and uninteresting, so you can immediately move on to one of the islands without stopping here.
 Traveling to the Philippines is most convenient via low-costs.
 We flew with Cebu Pacific.

 First of all, we went to the most famous island of the archipelago - Baguio.
 Its beaches are regularly included in the list of the best in the world.
 There is no airport at Baguio, so it's necessary to fly to Caticlan on the neighboring island.
 It's only an hour of flight from Manila, and you're there.
 In Caticlan you will be put on a ferry, which in less than half an hour will approach the pier of Baguio.
 Here, sit on the tuk-tuk, and after a few minutes you will be at the hotel.

 Most hotels are located on the main beach of the island - White Beach, which is divided into 3 sections.
 Station 3 is the quietest and least crowded of them.
 Station 2 - the concentration of the main hangout with a huge number of cafes, restaurants and shops (and people).
 Station 1 - the site is quieter than Station 2; at the shore there is quite shallow water.
 My personal choice is Diniwid Beach, separated from White Beach by a beautiful rocky ledge.
 There are fewer people here than on White Beach, but more it’s picturesque and it has all the infrastructure.